kiraind/diff-match-patch-2/README.md

 This function is similar to `diff_cleanupSemantic`, except that instead of optimising a diff to be human-readable, it optimises the diff to be efficient for machine processing.
 The results of both cleanup types are often the same.

 The efficiency cleanup is based on the observation that a diff made up of large numbers of small diffs edits may take longer to process (in downstream applications) or take more capacity to store or transmit than a smaller number of larger diffs.
-The `DiffMatchPatch.Diff_EditCost` property sets what the cost of handling a new edit is in terms of handling extra characters in an existing edit.
+The `DiffMatchPatch.diffEditCost` property sets what the cost of handling a new edit is in terms of handling extra characters in an existing edit.
 The default value is 4, which means if expanding the length of a diff by three characters can eliminate one edit, then that optimisation will reduce the total costs.

 ### diff_levenshtein(diffs) → int